There Are Loads Of Great Day Trips From Edinburgh!

 Holy Island, Alnwick Castle, Northumberland

-Located to the south east of Edinburgh along the coastline just after you’ve crossed into England, you’ll find Northumberland National Park, Alnwick Castle, and Holy Island to the north of Alnwick.
+Located to the southeast of Edinburgh along the coastline just after you’ve crossed into England, you’ll find Northumberland National Park, Alnwick Castle, and Holy Island to the north of Alnwick.

 Northumberland National Park is geographically England’s northernmost park that boasts “the cleanest rivers and cleanest air” – which makes sense given how rural and north it is from the other city centres!

-As for Alnwick Castle, well fans of Harry Potter or Downton Abbey – this is for you.
+As for Alnwick Castle, well, fans of Harry Potter or Downton Abbey – this is for you.
 The Castle itself was built in 1096 and has served as a royal home and seat to the Duke of Northumberland.

 Perhaps most importantly for you, it’s one of the filming sites for movies and television shows like Harry Potter and Downton Abbey!

 Continuing up the coastline, you’ll reach Holy Island.
-Technically referred to as Holy Island of Lindisfarne, this castle is also a village that gets separated from the mainland twice daily because of the rising tides!
+Technically referred to as the Holy Island of Lindisfarne, this castle is also a village that gets separated from the mainland twice daily because of the rising tides!

 Visitors are welcomed but if you’re heading there by foot you must check with the crossing times or else there’s a chance you’ll be caught when the water is rising between the Island and the mainland.